arcticnoah/arcticnoah-website/content/posts/2020-08-02-August Daily Art Challenge/index.md

  - Composition

 The goal of this challenge is to actually be able to draw more proportionally accurate people than what I'm currently capable of, so hopefully thats whats gonna happen :)

+#### Edit (2020-08-04):

+I said that I'd start it yesterday and I did for the most part but something came up so I didn't manage to finish it...
+I'm already trying to catch up on it today